powsybl/pypowsybl/docs/user_guide/network.rst

  - branches (lines and two windings transformers)
  - terminals are a practical view of those objects which are very important in the java implementation

-Each element of the network is mapped to one row of the dataframe, an each element attribute is mapped to one column of the dataframe (a :class:`~pandas.Series`).
+Each element of the network is mapped to one row of the dataframe, and each element attribute is mapped to one column of the dataframe (a :class:`~pandas.Series`).

 For example, you can retrieve generators data as follows: